-Business assumed with ceding companies domiciled in Switzerland consists mainly of property and property catastrophe business but also specialty casualty business such as credit and suretyship.
+Business assumed with ceding companies domiciled in Switzerland consists of property and property catastrophe business but also specialty casualty business such as credit and suretyship.
+The result is driven by the positive development on credit and suretyship as well as property business.